Computer Requirements - Music

 - Adaptor for a VGA connection to a projector.

-Windows Professional/ Office Suite is required for PowerPoint presentations and editing cabilities.
-Adobe Creative Suite Design Premium, CS 6 is recommended for students who may need to do graphic work.
+Microsoft Office 365 is required for PowerPoint presentations and editing cabilities.
+Adobe Creative Cloud is recommended for students who may need to do graphic work.
 Additional Music software recommendations include: Sibelius (music notation); Reason (audio production recording/editing); Ableton Live (composition/ audio production); Reaper (audio production); Max/MSP (audio production).